Covering by planks and avoiding zeros of polynomials: Proofs of the results about the ball

-Note that the set $Z_k'$ partitions the sphere $S_k$ into two spherical caps $\pm C_k^+$ of spherical radius $1+1/n$ centered at the north and south poles $(0,\pm r_k)$ and $k-n-1$ spherical segments of widths $\frac{2}{n}$.
-Indeed, using (\ref{equation:g_nk}) and (\ref{equation:zeros of Chebyshev}), the set $Z_k'$ can be defined as the intersection of the sphere $S_k$ with the union of the following parallel $ k-n $ hyperplanes
+Now we can show that the set $\Zg$ partitions the sphere $S_k$ into two spherical caps $\pm \spcap{1+\frac{1}{n}}$, with centers at the north and south poles and spherical radius $1+\frac 1 n$, and $k-n-1$ spherical segments of width $\frac{2}{n}$; see Figure~\ref{figure:polynomialgnk}.
+Indeed, due to (\ref{equation:g_nk}) and (\ref{equation:zeros of Chebyshev}), the set $Z(g_{n,k})$ consists of horizontal $(d-1)$-dimensional spheres defined by the intersection of the sphere $S_k$ with the union of the parallel $ k-n $ horizontal hyperplanes